 For campers interested in improving their SAT scores while also training for XC, pole vault, or learning to windsurf, see the half sat program.
 Campers go to the SAT session in the morning for 2 hours, and spend the afternoon session in another program.

 Each evening concludes with a campfire that features contests, singing, dancing, recognition, stories, and encouragement for good standards of outdoor living and self-reliance.
-The "thoughts for the day" read aloud by campers each night include such wisdom as George Washington's "It is better to be alone than in bad company", and "Do unto others as you would have them do unto you" from the Book of Matthew.
+“Thoughts for the Day" are read aloud at campfires each night, and include wisdom of the ages such as George Washington's "It is better to be alone than in bad company", and "Do unto others as you would have them do unto you" from the Book of St. Matthew.

 The Slovenski Family has been in the summer camp business since 1987: "We love camps.
 We are excited to show you what an incredible experience we can give your child."